How To Write a Powerful and Effective Fundraising E-mail

 • Create a sense of urgency using words like “urgent” and “important”.

 • Keep them accurate.
-While you can definitely get very creative with your subject lines, they should always pertain to the content of the email.
+While you can get very creative with your subject lines, they should always pertain to the content of the email.
 Misleading and deceptive subject lines are no-go and are even forbidden in some countries.

 • Try personalizing the subject line by using the contact’s first name.